openaps/docs/docs/docs/While You Wait For Gear/nightscout-setup.md

 Even if you don't choose to share your Nightscout site with another person, it will be helpful for you to visualize what the loop is doing; what it's been doing; plus generate helpful reports for understanding your data, customized watchfaces with your OpenAPS data, and integration with IFTTT.
-You can read more about the latest Nightscout features [here](http://www.nightscout.info/wiki/welcome/website-features/0-9-features).
+You can read more about latest Nightscout features [here](http://www.nightscout.info/wiki/welcome/website-features)

 ## Nightscout Setup with Heroku